-Our detector is itself an AI trained to spot the predictability and markers specific to content generated by AIs such as OpenAI's ChatGPT or Google's Bard.
+Our detector is itself an AI trained to spot predictability and markers specific to content generated by AIs such as OpenAI's ChatGPT or Google's Bard.

 So, if a student uses a text-generating AI to correct or reformulate his content, will he be detected by the Compilatio AI detector?

-The basic structure, the words and their arrangement, are therefore initially those of the student himself.
+In this case, thehe basic structure, the words and their arrangement, are therefore initially those of the student himself.
 They therefore bear no markers specific to a text written by AI.

 ➡️ Our detection tool therefore objectively considers the text as if written by a human.
 In this case, ChatGPT can be seen as a writing tool.